department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/correspondence-training.md

 - Veterans
 - Qualified dependents

-**Exception:** Dependents using the Survivors’ and Dependents’ Educational Assistance program may not enroll in correspondence training.
+**Exception:** Children using the Survivors’ and Dependents’ Educational Assistance program may not enroll in correspondence training.
 </div>

 ### What benefits can I get?

-You can get paid back for the cost of your correspondence training classes.
+We'll pay you back for the cost of your correspondence training classes if you're using the Post-9/11 GI Bill at an in-state school.
+If you're using other GI Bill programs, we'll pay you back for 55% of the approved costs.

 ### How do I get these benefits?